SumoLogic/sumologic-documentation/docs/metrics/metrics-dpm.md

 You can obtain the same information displayed in the Metrics DPM screen by querying the `sumologic_volume` index.
 Adjust the query as needed to perform custom analysis.

-Following is an example query.
+Following is an example query that lists the metric names that account for metrics data ingested arranged in descending order based on their DPM contribution.
 ```
 (_index=sumologic_volume _sourceCategory=byMetricDataPoints)
 | parse "intervalStart: *\n" as interval